Diet After Gallbladder Removal: What to Eat & Avoid (w/ Meal Plan)

-Following gallbladder removal surgery, it is important to maintain a low fat diet.
-You should avoid foods like red meat, bacon, sausage and fried foods in general, as these foods can cause symptoms like nausea, pain and diarrhea.
+A diet after gallbladder removal surgery is made-up of foods that are low in fat.
+You should avoid foods like red meat, bacon, sausage and fried foods in general, as these foods are harder to digest and can cause symptoms like nausea, pain and diarrhea.
+Instead, you should opt for fresh fruits and vegetables and whole grains.

-The gallbladder is an organ that is located on the right side of the liver.
-Its purpose is to store bile, which is a fluid that helps with the digestion of dietary fat.
-After surgery, fat digestion becomes more difficult, and therefore you should opt for food that is low in fat, like fresh fruit and veggies and whole grains.
+The gallbladder is an organ that is located on the right upper abdomen, just beneath the liver.
+Its purpose is to store bile, which is a fluid that helps with breaking down the fat from food.
+Gallbladder removal can be indicated to relieve pain from gallstones.

-Over time, the body will adjust to the gallbladder removal and you can gradually return to your original diet, making sure to eat fatty foods in moderation.
+Over time, the body will adjust to the gallbladder removal and you can gradually return to your original diet, being sure to eat fatty foods in moderation.

 Imagem ilustrativa número 1